 How and when you’re paid

 You’ll get a letter telling you how much you’ll get and an estimated payment date.

-Most payments are made automatically between November and January, and you should get your money by 13 January 2023.
+Most payments are made automatically between November and January, and you should receive your money by 13 January 2024.

 All benefits, pensions and allowances are paid into an account, e.g. a bank account.